 One exception: If you will not ever be traveling to a UWG campus or site, you may apply for an Immunization Exemption.
 Contact the Immunization Clerk with your request.

-The Department of Early Learning & Childhood Education Website includes a projected course offerings, program sheets, and other vital information.
+The Department of Learning and Teaching Website includes projected course offerings, program sheets, and other vital information.